annu96679-droid/RISC-V-TAPEOUT/Week-6/Day-2/README.md

 If you don’t tie wells and substrate to fixed potentials, they can float, creating a parasitic device called a latch-up path — which can short VDD to GND and destroy the chip.
 <img width="1156" height="941" alt="Screenshot 2025-10-29 144150" src="https://github.com/user-attachments/assets/30d190a6-7b7c-42cb-b6b2-ae3a935cef14" />

-## Diogonally equidistant Tap cells
+## Diagonally equidistant Tap cells

 <img width="1159" height="938" alt="Screenshot 2025-10-29 143827" src="https://github.com/user-attachments/assets/61cec169-8dfe-47cb-8647-a178956cf084" />